caydenlund/cs6465-text-assignments/hw2-linux-page-cache.md

     // with this `address_space`.
     atomic_t i_mmap_writable;

-    // Represents a cache of red-black binary search tree entries in the VMA tree
-    // that maps this address space.
+    // Represents a red-black binary search tree of VMAs that map this address space. struct rb_root_cached i_mmap;
-    // I guess they didn't remove it from the data structure here, even though I read
-    // that they stopped doing the red-black tree cache when they stopped using the RB tree
-    // in kernel v6.1.
-    struct rb_root_cached i_mmap;

     // The number of pages currently loaded into memory for this `address_space`.